POST /api/docs/generate

 }

-// Corresponding Excel cells
+// Excel template cells / Word template tags

 {account.Name} → "Acme Corp"